UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2022-07-25-User-driven-Autopilot.md

 # Summary

-Described process is a little bit risky due to possible latency of runbook schedule, Azure group membershoip sync, device sync with Intune, etc.
+Described process is a little bit risky due to possible latency of runbook schedule, Azure group membership sync, device sync with Intune, etc.

-But unless there is some other way to archive the result of building devices based on the user account it seems like to only option.
+But unless there will be some other way to archive the result of building devices based on the user account it seems like using **PowerShell** and **Graph** is the easiest and coolest option.

 See you in next! 😉 🧠